Last updated on August 5th, 2023 at 10:07 pm

 But don’t you worry, we’ve got you covered in this step-by-step guide on how to get register your business name at the CAC and satisfy the requirements of SEC (a most for digital asset business set).

-Coming to the crux of the matter, you’d have to pass through four major hurdles to register a cryptocurrency firm or digital asset company in Nigeria.
+You’d have to pass through four major hurdles to register a cryptocurrency exchange or firm or digital asset company in Nigeria.

 - Fill capital market fintech assessment form